loco2010/learning-github/README.md

-I am learning how to use git
+I am learning how to use git. \n
 Commiting a new line